Sovereign states headed by Elizabeth II

-The number of states headed by Elizabeth II varied during her 70 years as queen, altogether seeing her as sovereign of a total of 32 independent countries during this period.
+The number of independent countries where Elizabeth II was head of state varied during her record-breaking 70-year reign, altogether seeing her as sovereign of a total of 32 independent countries during this period.
 In her capacity as Queen of the United Kingdom (including the British overseas territories), she was also monarch of three Crown Dependencies— the Channel Islands of Guernsey and Jersey (as the Duke of Normandy), and the Isle of Man (as the Lord of Mann).
-As Queen of New Zealand, she was also monarch of two associated states—the Cook Islands and Niue—after they acquired this status in 1965 and 1974, respectively.
+As Queen of New Zealand, she was also monarch of two associated states within the Realm of New Zealand—the Cook Islands and Niue—after they acquired this status in 1965 and 1974, respectively.

 The situations in two countries differ from the others.
 The government of the unrecognised state of Rhodesia proclaimed its allegiance to Elizabeth II as Queen of Rhodesia from 1965 to 1970.
 However, she did not accept either the role or the title and it was not accepted or recognised by any other state.
 Fiji became a republic through a military coup in 1987, after which its Great Council of Chiefs continued to recognise Elizabeth II as queen, or Paramount Chief of Fiji, until the council's disestablishment on 14 March 2012.
 This was only a ceremonial title, with no role in government.

+Status of the monarchy in each realm

+During her reign, Elizabeth II served as the constitutional monarch of multiple independent states, each with its own legal framework.
+In all realms except the United Kingdom, her role was largely ceremonial, exercised locally by a Governor-General, though the specific constitutional powers delegated to them occasionally varied.

+Continuous realms (1952–2022)

+In four Commonwealth realms alone was Elizabeth II the head of state for the entirety of her reign, from her accession upon the sudden death of her father George VI to her own death and succession by her son Charles III.